 Nevertheless, it is considered that there is scope to mitigate the severity of injuries to pedestrians by improving the frontal structures of motor vehicles.
-Above a certain speed the scope to reduce such injuries is limited but, at speeds below approximately 40 km/h, the possibility exists to significantly reduce the levels of injury sustained by pedestrians involved in frontal impacts with passenger cars and light vans.
+Above a certain speed the scope to reduce such injuries is limited but, at speeds below approximately 40 km/h, the possibility exists to significantly reduce the levels of injury sustained by pedestrians involved in frontal impacts with motor vehicles.

-Clearly the maximum benefit from making vehicles pedestrian friendly would occur if all types of vehicles comply with these technical provisions, but it is recognised that their application to heavier vehicles (larger trucks and buses) would be of limited value and may not be technically appropriate in their present form.
-For this reason the scope of application will be limited to the passenger cars and light vans.
+Clearly the maximum benefit from making vehicles pedestrian friendly would occur if all types of vehicles comply with these technical provisions, but it is recognized that their application to heavier vehicles (larger trucks and buses) would be of limited value and may not be technically appropriate in their present form.
+For this reason the scope of application will be limited to the passenger cars, sport utility vehicles (suvs), light tracks and other light commercial vehicles.
 Since these vehicle categories represent the vast majority of vehicles currently in use, the proposed measures will have the widest practicable effect in reducing pedestrian injuries.